dionis1030/nomad-consul-microservices-demo/README.md

 You can check the status of the sockshop job on any of the servers or clients by running `nomad status sockshop`.
 All tasks should be running.

 ## Step 9: Using the Sock Shop application
 You should now be able to access the Sock Shop UI with a browser on your laptop.
-Just point your browser against http://<client_ip>, replacing \<client_ip\> with any of the client instance public IP addresses.
+Just point your browser against http://<client_ip>, replacing \<client_ip\> with any of the client public IP addresses.

 You can login to the Sock Shop as "Eve_Berger" with password "eve".
 You can then browse through the catalogue, add some socks to your shopping cart, checkout, and view your order.